Smart science to improve lives™

 When you are not working, what helps you recharge and stay inspired?

-Creativity and focus come from balance.
-Outside of work, I make time for physical activity, good nutrition, and quality time with family.
-These routines help me stay energised and mentally clear.
-I also enjoy cooking, listening to music, and tackling creative or technical challenges in my personal time.
-Interestingly, some of my best ideas have surfaced while I was completely away from the lab.
-Taking time to disconnect allows the mind to reset and often leads to fresh, more innovative thinking when I return to work.
+To recharge my batteries and fuel my creativity, I prioritize self-care and activities that bring me joy.
+Outside of work, I make time for physical activity, healthy habits, and quality time with loved ones.
+These routines help me stay energized and focused.
+I also enjoy cooking, listening to music, and tackling challenges in my personal time.
+Taking time to disconnect allows the mind to reset and often leads to a fresh and more innovative thinking when I return to work.

 Explore recent blogs: